 Even Scientific studies done on this plant proves its positive effect on brain function.
 Clinical study shows significantly improvement in memory acquisition and retention in older age groups.

 Brahmi or Bacopa is bitter in taste and has laxative, astringent, brain tonic, memory enhancing, and longevity promoting properties.
 It is indicated in treatment of various diseases such as mental retardation, poor memory, epilepsy, insanity and neuroses, anaemia, leprosy, renal disease, blood disease, poisoning and cough.
 For improving memory, intellect and mental function, one should take Brahmi for more than three months.

-Beneficial effects of Brahmi
+Health Benefits of Brahmi

 - Antioxidant, adaptogenic, astringent, diuretic, sedative and nootropic actions

 - Antispasmodic, used in bronchitis, asthma and diarrhoea

 - Synonym: Herpestis monnieria (Linn.)
 H. B. & K. Moniera